-Besides my family, I am passionate about three things:
+Besides my family, I am passionate about two things:

 Computer Training (I can teach just about anyone.)

-Whether the organization is small, large, for profit or nonprofit, here are my fundamental technology beliefs.
+Whether the organization is small, large, corporation or nonprofit, here are my fundamental technology beliefs.

 IT IS A WONDER THAT IT WORKS

 Computer hardware is just a hunk of metal without the software telling it what to do.
 The physical components were made by man (or woman) and we make mistakes.
-Software was programmed by some human and may contain over 10,000 lines of instructions.
+The software was programmed by humans and may contain over 10,000 lines of instructions.
 Can you do something 10,000 times and not make one mistake?

 TRAIN YOUR PEOPLE

 What’s the benefit of spending $1,500+ on the latest high-end laptop (or some other technology) if your people have no idea what to do with it.
 I believe in squeezing every ounce of performance out of the equipment in order to help me do my job.
 After all, technology is a tool.
 The tool is not much good to you if you do not know how to use it or take full advantage of the features it offers that will help you do your job and be more efficient.

 TRAIN YOUR PEOPLE and then TRAIN THEM AGAIN.

 INVEST IN WHAT YOU NEED INSTEAD OF ALWAYS CHASING THE LATEST AND GREATEST